Allomothering: Number of allomothers

 The number of allomothers involved in the allomaternal care of a single infant varies by species.
 In hanuman langurs, infants receive allomaternal care from most of the females within the group, while in capped langurs, one adult female typically acts as the primary allomother for an infant.

 Infant's age

 The age at which infants receive care from allomothers also varies greatly by species.
 Research on wedge-capped capuchins has found that infants receive no allomaternal care during the first three months of their lives, and they receive the greatest amounts of allomaternal care between the ages of four and six months.
 However, potential allomothers show interest and investigate infants who are under three months old.
-Alternatively, research on wild capped langurs found that infants spent about ⅓ of their time with a single allomother during their first month of life, and after this point, time engaged in allomaternal care declined.
+Alternatively, research on wild capped langurs found that infants spent about one-third of their time with a single allomother during their first month of life, and after this point, time engaged in allomaternal care declined.
 Wild Formosan macaque infants receive the highest rates of allomaternal handling between the ages of four and seven weeks, and allomaternal care rates decrease greatly between 20 and 24 weeks of age.